nauroman/VideoDenoiser/README.md

 **Made with ❤️ for drone enthusiasts and video creators**

-*Tested on Windows 11 with RTX 4090*
+*Tested on Windows 11 with RTX 4090 • Powered by NAFNet (ECCV 2022)*